mattkaar/aia-web/docs/syllabus.md

 1. [Plagiarism](#plagiarism-policy) in course deliverables (project proposal, lab document, etc.)

-2. Directly including the output of generative AI tools (ChatGPT, etc.) in submitted work

-3. [Cheating](#cheating-policy) on team or individual assignments, including sharing answers and/or solution methods
+2. [Cheating](#cheating-policy) on team or individual assignments, including sharing answers and/or solution methods

+### Generative AI Use

+Generative AI tools (ChatGPT, Claude, etc.) are helpful when researching cybersecurity topics.
+Students can use these tools for that purpose.
+However, students are expected to author their own written work in AIA.
+Outputs from generative AI tools **CANNOT** be directly submitted as student work.

+This policy applies to all written deliverables including exercise answers and group project documents.
+Any use of generative AI must be cited alongside other reference sources.

 ### Late Submissions